 All staff, tutors, graduates, associates, members, fellows and licencees of The Coaching Academy must agree to follow this code of professional conduct:

 If you want to train to be a coach, the best people to learn from are those who are already successfully coaching.
 Our team of trainers all run successful businesses as personal and business coaches.
 Our trainers include some of the best coaches in the UK – which means they can act as great role models for your own future practice.
-Some of the coaches you will meet when training with us first encountered The Coaching Academy as curious delegates on our introductory Certificate in Personal Coaching weekend course.
+Some of the coaches you will meet when training with us first encountered The Coaching Academy as curious delegates on our Introduction to Life Coaching training.
 Perhaps like you they wondered if coaching could give them impetus in finding a whole new personal and professional life.
 Now they run coaching businesses with clients across the world.
 Why not follow the same path?

 Our students know that a diploma from The Coaching Academy is not an entry level qualification.
-Anyone who has attended the introductory Certificate in Personal Coaching weekend course will understand that they have dipped a toe in the waters of coaching but no more.
-In terms of your development as a coach there is no substitute for the in-depth training offered by The Diploma in Personal Performance Coaching, or one of our three other diploma courses.
+Anyone who has attended our free Introduction To Life Coaching training will understand that they have dipped a toe in the waters of coaching but no more.
+In terms of your development as a coach there is no substitute for the in-depth training offered by The Diploma in Personal Performance Coaching, or one of our other diploma courses.
 It simply isn’t possible to meaningfully train as a coach just from reading a book, no matter what some might suggest.
 Our model of training is a mixture of live study, live assessed coaching, as well as home study.
 You gain real hands-on experience of coaching as you train.
 The depth of knowledge you will gain on our diploma courses means your professional ability will stand up to the closest scrutiny from any future potential client.
 You will be the best possible personal coach because you have studied in a way that immersed you in the subject.
 If you want to simply read a book and then tell yourself you are a coach, that’s fine.
 But you will be cheating yourself – and crucially you will be cheating your clients too.

 The financial rewards of working as a performance coach can be considerable but The Coaching Academy and its students know that the personal benefits are even more significant.
 You have the freedom to work whenever you want to, wherever you want and with whoever you want.
 You can work face-to-face or over the telephone, you can travel or stay at home, you can work with one client at a time or many.
 Ultimately you are in charge of your own destiny.
 And what’s more you can help shape the futures of your clients in a positive way too.
 You really can turn your passion for people into your profession.
 We believe you will never find a more satisfying career.
 Our coaches report that when they help others to improve their lives their own personal success blossoms too.